 Each board was spaced to leave a couple of inches, which was randomly filled with small diameter Douglas Fir poles, salvaged from where they had died out, deprived of light among other larger trees.

 If you know anything about Douglas Fir, it is extremely dense and hard wood.
-I screwed these into place after drilling completely through them.
+I screwed these into place after drilling pilot holes completely through them.
 Nailing them didn't work, the nails bent and couldn't be hammered through the poles.

 The final look is something I really like; it's very rustic and unusual.